Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Introduction

-\begin{itemize} \item We propose BridgePolicy, a novel generative visuomotor policy that explicitly embeds observations into the diffusion SDE trajectory via a diffusion-bridge formulation.
-This observation-informed SDE trajectory allows sampling to start from a meaningful prior rather than random noise, leading to more precise and reliable control. \item To make diffusion bridges applicable to heterogeneous robotic data, we introduce a multi-modal fusion module and a semantic aligner that unify visual and state observations and align their representations with the action space.
-This resolves modality and shape mismatches, enabling effective use of multi-modal observations for policy learning. \item Extensive experiments on 52 simulation tasks spanning three benchmarks and five real-world tasks show that BridgePolicy consistently outperforms prior generative policies, achieving state-of-the-art performance. \end{itemize}
+\item We propose BridgePolicy, a novel generative visuomotor policy that explicitly embeds observations into the diffusion SDE trajectory via a diffusion-bridge formulation.
+This observation-informed SDE trajectory allows sampling to start from a meaningful prior rather than random noise, leading to more precise and reliable control.

+\item To make diffusion bridge applicable to heterogeneous robotic data, we introduce a semantic aligner that unify visual and state observations and align their representations with the action space.
+This resolves modality and shape mismatches, enabling effective use of heterogeneous observations for policy learning.